 IMDb – 8.3/10

-Another Prashanth Neel thriller, the flick is considered as one of the best Kannada films of 2014.
+Another Prashanth Neel thriller, this flick is considered as one of the best Kannada films of 2014.
 Our heroine Nithya (Haripriya) is kidnapped by the goons led by Dheeraj’s gang.
 Agastya (Sri Murali) saves her from them.
 Both of them fall for each other but Nithya is shocked when she learns about his dark past.
 Unfortunately, the goons capture Nithya again and Agastya is forced to do unforeseen things.